mlov1649/Credit_Risk_Analysis/README.md

 The machine learning models used are listed below.

 ### In credit_risk_resampling file
--Oversampling using RandomOverSampler
+- Oversampling using RandomOverSampler
--Oversampling using SMOTE
+- Oversampling using SMOTE
--Undersampling using ClusterCentroids
+- Undersampling using ClusterCentroids
--Comnination over and under sampling using SMOTEENN
+- Comnination over and under sampling using SMOTEENN

 ### In credit_risk ensemble file
--RandomForest Classifier
+- RandomForest Classifier
--EasyEnsemble AdaBoost Classifier
+- EasyEnsemble AdaBoost Classifier